VladimirMarkelov/ttdl/README.md

 If you have completed an incorrect task by accident, you can get it back with the command `ttdl undone <ID>`.
 Where `ID` is the same that you used for `ttdo done` command, because marking a task completed does not change its ID.

+Task completion command `done` supports a command-line option `--resolution` (`-r` for short).
+The value of the option is a text that is added to all completed tasks.
+If the value does not start with a space character, the space is added automatically.
+The option is a smart equivalent for two consecutive commands: `ttdl append <task IDs> "resolution"` and `ttdl done <task IDs>`.
+It is smarter because, when using a command-line option, the tasks that are already completed do nto get extra text at the end.
+At the same time, `ttdl append` and `ttdl done`, especially with an extra option `-a`, could add the resolution to task that have been completed a long time ago.

 Hint: to remove an invalid task use `ttdl rm`.
 This command may change IDs of all or a few tasks.
 The command `ttdl rm` is irreversible.

 Hint: after some time, your `todo.txt` can grow long and can be full of completed tasks.
 You can use `ttdl archive` to move all completed tasks to `done.txt`.
 It may make TTDL faster.